jordynmay/SpecialNumbers/README.md

 x being whatever value you want to test.
 If no argument is provided, x defaults to 100.

 ### To Run the Lisp File
+You must be in a Lisp environment to do this.
+I personally use gcl, but it doesn't matter what you use.
 ```
 (load "lisp_version.lsp")
 (countSpecialPrimes x)